Wedding Prices: Flowers

 The season in which you choose to be married will have a huge impact on the price of your wedding flowers.
 Generally, prices rise around Valentine’s and Mother’s Days and certain blooms tend to be more expensive throughout the year, like peonies and Lilies of the Valley, as they are harder to obtain and don’t bloom all year round.

 It used to be that silk flowers were considerably cheaper than real ones, however, new technologies mean that silk flower prices have almost matched and sometimes even exceeded the price of real blooms.
-We recommend getting silk flowers if you are limited by weather, suffer from hay fever or want a permanent keepsake of your wedding day!
+On the plus side, though, they do look incredibly realistic.
+We recommend getting silk flowers if you are limited by weather, suffer from hayfever or want a permanent keepsake of your wedding day!
+If you do use fake flowers, be wary that you won’t get the benefit of the smell of the bouquet.
+Think about a floral perfume that you can use to still forever associate with your big day.

 Flowers to get